xaur/decred-news/guidelines.md

 Chats: #pow-mining, #pos-voting

+### Mining

+Mining used to cover the mining space: new miner units and their stats, new PoW pools and updates from existing ones, relevant news about colocation, sellers, energy, cooling, etc.

+Recent issues of DJ have this section omitted because the first phase of Blake mining arms race is over, there are no big news and we simply don't have journalists tracking this space.
+[Contributions](contribute.md) are welcome.

 ### Integrations

+In contrast with Network that is about "raw" infrastructure and health indicators, Integrations is about services expanding Decred infrastructure, most commonly businesses.

-Besides just listing new exchanges, wallets and payment processors, dig key/interesting features/events about them.
+Besides just listing new exchanges, wallets and payment processors, dig key/interesting features and events about them.

 For example,

 > Decred [is live](https://twitter.com/roomofsatoshi/status/1052879109099991041) on [Living Room of Satoshi](https://www.livingroomofsatoshi.com/).
 It allows one to pay any bill or to pay money into any Australian bank account with Decred.
 Established in 2014, the service helped to pay over 140,000 bills.

-Or
+or

 > [BitPro](https://bitpro.cc/) payment gateway added Decred and [posted](https://www.reddit.com/r/decred/comments/8og4he/bitpro_payment_gateway_adds_decred/) on Reddit.
 Notably, it is fully functional without javascript or cookies and does not ask for name or email, among other [features](https://bitpro.cc/start).

 ### Adoption

-The line between Integrations and Adoption is blurry, but the guiding rule is: Integrations is aboud _building_ our Decred infrastructure, while Adoption is about _using_ Decred infrastructure.
+The line between Integrations and Adoption is blurry, but the guiding rule is: Integrations is aboud _building_ out Decred infrastructure, while Adoption is about _using_ Decred infrastructure.
+In other words, Adoption is about simply using DCR and building new products and services on top of Decred infrastructure.

 Stories must have something to do with Decred blockchain, for example: